yinzheng-zhong/GamerBotEnv/README.md

 # How to use
 Currently I'm writting controller so the agent can control the system.

+Rename the etc/settings_eg.py to settings.py and modify the settings accordingly.

 Create the following folders under the root directory.

 var/